seun-novodev/android-tv-debloat-toolkit/README.md

 🔗 [Download FLauncher from APKPure](https://apkpure.com/flauncher/me.efesser.flauncher)

 ---

+## 🛠️ Troubleshooting: ADB Connection Issues

+If you encounter a problem connecting your TV (for example: cannot connect to [IP address]:5555, or adb.exe not compatible with Windows error), it may be related to the version of ADB included.

+To fix it:
+You can manually replace the adb.exe, AdbWinApi.dll, and AdbWinUsbApi.dll files in the Toolkit's adb folder with the latest version from: https://adbdownload.com/ or directly from the official Google platform-tools if you prefer: https://developer.android.com/studio/releases/platform-tools

+Steps to update ADB manually:

+Download the latest ADB tools.

+Copy adb.exe, AdbWinApi.dll, and AdbWinUsbApi.dll.

+Replace the existing files in the adb folder inside the Toolkit directory.

+After replacing, try connecting your TV again through the Toolkit.

+---

 ## 🛠️ About the EXE

 The run_toolkit.exe included in this project was built from the open-source run_toolkit.pyw script using PyInstaller.